 The trick had worked.
 He hadn't received one phone call, and he'd had no unexpected visitors.

 If only that darn fish was on top of the ice!

 Jack crouched down on the little jetty at the side of the pond, and leaned carefully forward, prodding at the ice with a stick.

 As if listening, the fish once again skimmed the underside of the ice, before retreating into the inky crystalline depths.

 Jack watched it, before leaning back and sitting down.
 For a moment he revelled in the alpine silence.
 Nothing stirred, nothing sounded.
-The air was full of a deep, reassuring calm.
-Jack inhaled deeply, opening his eyes as he exhaled to watch the cloud of vapour that appeared.
-He hadn't done that since he was a kid, and it brought back fond memories of childhood Christmases at the cabin, running around in the snow with his brothers, sisters and cousins.
+The air was full of deep, reassuring calm.
+Jack inhaled slowly, opening his eyes as he exhaled to watch the cloud of vapour that appeared.
+He hadn't done that since he was a kid, and it brought back fond memories of childhood Christmases at the cabin, running around in the snow with his brothers and cousins.

 Silence was golden, or maybe white in this case.
 And it brought back those most magical and long forgotten memories with complete clarity.
 That was precisely why he wanted this Christmas alone.

 The silence suddenly came to a halt, as Jack heard the sound of a heavy vehicle coming up the road behind him.
 Not wanting to leave his magical retreat, Jack hesitated in turning around, knowing that whoever was there would be wanting to see him.

 He heard two van doors slam shut, and some murmured chat, before he heard a familiar voice.